 [Section 77 amended by No. 81 of 1996 s.
 50.]

-78. Registrar may call in duplicate certificate, etc.
+78. Registrar may call in duplicate certificate etc.

 On any transfer by a sheriff or the Magistrates Court or mortgagee to a purchaser of any land estate or interest under this Act or for the purpose of amending or cancelling any certificate or its duplicate under the provisions of this Act or for the purpose of inspection in case of loss destruction or obliteration of any certificate of title the Registrar shall by writing under his hand require the judgment debtor mortgagor or mortgagee or proprietor of the land comprised in any duplicate certificate or instrument or the person having the possession, custody or control of any such duplicate certificate or instrument to bring the same to the Authority within a period named in such requisition not less than 7 days from the date thereof to be endorsed, cancelled, amended or otherwise dealt with as the case may require.